pitmahoon/css-exercises/flex/04-flex-information/README.md

-# A very common website feature
+# A very common website feature <--- DONE

 The goal of this exercise is to recreate a section that is found on many informational websites.